xSnapi/cpp_pathfinding_using_sfml/README.md

 - holding A and left click places start node
 - holding D and left click places finish node

-I'm just a noob here so any advices are appreciated c:
-Also thanks to Sebastian Lague this repo helped me a lot to create better version of my code https://github.com/SebLague/Pathfinding
+I'm just a noob here so any advices are appreciated c:\n Also thanks to Sebastian Lague this repo helped me a lot to create better version of my code https://github.com/SebLague/Pathfinding